 Bendigo Field Naturalists Club - nest box project

-For the last 30 years (c.
-1986-2016) the Bendigo Field Naturalists Club has been placing nest boxes throughout the bushland parks and reserves surrounding the City of Greater Bendigo.
+For over 30 years (c.
+1986-20024) the Bendigo Field Naturalists Club has been placing and maintaining nest boxes throughout the bushland parks and reserves surrounding the City of Greater Bendigo.
 Nest boxes that target the Brush-tailed Phascogale have been installed to restore hollow availability in forest areas where past disturbance has caused coppice regrowth of small multi-stemmed trees that lack natural hollows.
 Boxes have been maintained and monitored by the club over this period.

 2015-2016 Nest Box Survey